Kalshi promo code CBSSPORTS for Seahawks vs. Patriots: Trade on 2026 NFL Big Game, get $10 cash bonus

 Seattle and New England both went 14-3 during the regular season, with the Seahawks earning the No. 1 seed in the NFC and the Patriots getting the No. 2 seed in the AFC.
 The Seahawks enter the Big Game on a nine-game winning streak after beating the Rams in the NFC Championship.
 Four of their last five opponents have been divisional games, with the exception being a 27-10 win at Carolina in Week 17.

 Patriots head coach Mike Vrabel engineered a remarkable turnaround this season, taking New England from 4-13 last year to 14-3 this year.
 The Patriots have also seen tremendous growth from quarterback Drake Maye, who had 4,394 passing yards and 31 touchdowns during the regular season.
 Seattle has a price of $0.68 per share at Kalshi, while New England is $0.33 per share.
-The Seahawks are $0.52 per share to win by over 4.5 points, and over 45.5 total points scored is $0.50.
+The Seahawks are trading at $0.52 per share to win by over 4.5 points, while over 45.5 total points scored is trading down to $0.49.
 Claim the latest Kalshi promo code when you sign up for Kalshi here:

 Responsible risk management